 - a.
-Download (once only) into your Windows host the 3GB Fedora 12 32-bit DVD ISO image from http://cstech (about 6 minutes).
-To find it, pick any room in the left sidebar, then look under sections such as Drivers and Downloads, Linux, Fedora, etc. Remember where you downloaded it! - b.
-Select the Fedora 12 virtual machine in the VMware Tabs menu or left Sidebar.
+First, follow these instructions to get your copy of the Fedora 12 32-bit DVD ISO image: http://teaching.idallen.com/cst8207/13w/notes/570\fedora12.html Remember where on your local machine you downloaded the DVD!
+Fedora-12-i386-DVD.iso - b.
+After verifying the download, select the Fedora 12 virtual machine in the VMware Tabs menu or left Sidebar.
 Go to the Virtual Machine Settings by selecting Edit virtual machine settings or using the Settings entry under the VM menu (or use keyboard hotkey CTRL-D). - c.
 In the Virtual Machine Settings dialog box, in the left area showing all the virtual devices, click to open the virtual CD/DVD device, which will display the Device Status and Connection information for this CD/DVD device on the left. - d.
-Select Use ISO image file and Browse to locate and connect the virtual CD/DVD device to the Fedora DVD .ISO image file you downloaded from http://cstech.
+Select Use ISO image file and Browse to locate and connect the virtual CD/DVD device to the Fedora DVD .ISO image file you just downloaded.
 The path to the .ISO image will appear in the box underneath the selected Use ISO image file.
+It should contain Fedora-12-i386-DVD.iso